zzw922cn/Automatic_Speech_Recognition/README.md

 - [ ] Implement more ASR models following newest investigations

 ## Contact Me
+If my code is helpful to you, please give me a **star and fork** to encourage me to keep updating.
+Thank you.

 For any questions, welcome to send email to :**zzw922cn@gmail.com**.
 If you use wechat, you can follow me by searching wechat public media id:**deeplearningdigest**, I would push several articles every week to share my deep learning practices with you.
 Thanks!